-The Illinois Department of Public Health (IDPH) has prepared this health assessment under cooperative agreement with the Agency for Toxic Substances and Disease Registry (ATSDR).
+The Illinois Department of Public Health (IDPH) prepared this health assessment under a cooperative agreement with the Agency for Toxic Substances and Disease Registry (ATSDR).
 Its purpose is to re-evaluate potential human health hazards from exposure to site contaminants.
 On July 28, 1992, IDPH issued an interim public health assessment and concluded that the site was a public health hazard [1].
-The conclusions and recommendations of the interim public health assessment can be found in Attachment 4.
+The conclusions and recommendations of the interim public health assessment are included as Attachment 4.

-The conclusions of this health assessment are based on a review of available environmental information from the July 1999 Remedial Investigation, recent residential well sample results, site visits and community health concerns.
+The conclusions of this health assessment are based on a review of available environmental information from the July 1999 remedial investigation, recent residential well sample results, site visits, and community health concerns.